I am devoting my life to “saving the planet” … but I need your help.

 Incidentally, I have a great respect for the philosophy behind the MacArthur Fellows Program.
 It is indeed very well thought out, and very well-articulated on their website.
 The only constructive criticism I would offer, is this: (a) the “based on a track record of accomplishment” stipulation (among the selection criteria), leaves out all people (such as myself) who possess enormous promise, but lack tangible accomplishments or achievements – and I would note that Bill Gates didn’t have “a track record of accomplishment,” when he dropped out of college to pursue his particular pet project; and (b) I would prefer to see it (or an offshoot of it), limited exclusively (or predominantly) to people doing work directly related to “saving the planet” (as opposed to, for example, focusing on only one particular species, or one particular region, or on one particular facet of environmentalism) – in other words, people who are pursuing “saving the planet”-type work, but in a holistic way.

 Let me now turn my attention to a delicate subject: religion.
 A philanthropist willing to gift me seed capital, will probably be a like-minded philanthropist; and a like-minded philanthropist, will probably share my views – to one degree or another – concerning religion.
-In short, I believe we need to aim towards replacing religion with a secular, ecocentric paradigm.
-While a great deal more can be said regarding this subject matter, the bottom line is this: you probably either agree, or disagree.
-I don’t particularly wish to debate this, since (a) that is usually rather pointless, and (b) doing so would inevitably divert my attention away from other much more important things I could otherwise be doing (such as working to effectuate the change in the world [on a grand scale] that I believe is necessary).
-(If that sounds harsh – and I hope it doesn’t – let me elucidate: my point is simply that I would much rather be working to change the world, than investing time trying to change the mindset of one individual.)
+In short, I believe we need to aim towards reinventing and replacing religion, with what could perhaps best be described as a secular, ecocentric paradigm.
 To read more about my views concerning religion, go to the Quotations and About me sections of this website.
-In the end portion of the latter, I have assembled a collection of some of my thoughts and observations, some of which touch upon this topic.
+In the end portion of the latter, I have assembled a collection of some of my thoughts and observations — some of which, touch upon this topic.
+[And see also my Home page blog posts dated 10/08/17 and 10/01/17.]

 In conclusion, as the familiar saying goes, “You can lead a horse to water, but you can’t make it drink.”
 I can tell you I am precisely the type of person the environmental movement so very desperately needs right now, but ultimately you are going to have to make that determination for yourself.
 Knowing what is at stake (e.g. posterity, the future of humankind, the habitability of the planet), I hope you will make the right decision.
 To assist you in this endeavor, I have put together this website.
 I believe you will find the About me, Solutions, and Afterword sections particularly helpful in this regard.
 If, after familiarizing yourself with this website, you wish to contact me, please do so (see Contact page).
 I sincerely thank you for your concern about what man is doing to the planet, and greatly appreciate your taking the time to visit my website.